-Any injury that blood vessels might be subjected to can cause them to bleed and lead blood into the milk ducts which appears outside in the breast milk.
+Any injury that blood vessels might be subjected to can cause them to bleed and lead blood into the milk ducts, which appears outside in the breast milk.
 This generally happens when a breast pump is used incorrectly, which pulls at the breast with a lot more pressure than required.

 5. Presence of Mastitis

 This is a serious reason since the bleeding due to mastitis is a result of an infected breast.
-Swelling and pain of the breast, the presence of lumps that are fluffy in nature, sore breasts and a light fever are all signs that are indicative of a mastitis infection.
+Swelling and pain of the breast, the presence of lumps that are fluffy in nature, sore breasts and a slight fever are all signs that are indicative of a mastitis infection.
 This requires immediate medical attention.

 6. Possibility Of Breast Cancer

-This is the worst possible scenario that could cause blood to be present in the breast milk.
+This is the worst possible scenario that could cause blood to be present in breast milk.
 Usually, the presence of cancer in the ducts or even Paget’s disease are highly responsible for causing blood to be present in the milk.
-Your doctor might arrive at this conclusion based on ruling out other possibilities and take necessary steps to confirm the diagnosis.
+Your doctor might arrive at this conclusion based on ruling out other possibilities and take the necessary steps to confirm the diagnosis.

-Is Nipple Bleeding during Breastfeeding Normal?
+Is Nipple Bleeding During Breastfeeding Normal?

 Is Pink Breast Milk a Sign of Blood in the Milk?

 Yes, breastmilk with a pink shade to it could be a sign of blood being present in it.
 This could be from the cracked nipples or can be a strong sign of the rusty pipe syndrome, given the particular shade the milk has.
 The good news in this regard is that the amount of blood is quite less, giving the milk its pink colour.
-This should ideally return back to normal in a few days by itself.
+This should ideally return to normal in a few days by itself.

-The following treatment options could stop blood from appearing in the breastmilk:
+The following treatment options could stop blood from appearing in the breast milk:

-- Presence of blood in the breastmilk should not be a reason to refuse to feed the baby anymore unless you are suffering from an illness.
+- Presence of blood in the breast milk should not be a reason to refuse to feed the baby anymore unless you are suffering from an illness.
 A large quantity of blood, however, can cause the baby to vomit in rare situations.
 In such cases, it is necessary to shift the baby to the other breast and pump out milk from the previous one until signs of blood disappear.
 Time, rest, and care work together in healing the breasts.

 - At times, breastfeeding itself can get quite painful due to the blood.
 The best way then is to shift your baby to the other breast or make use of formula temporarily while you pump your breast.
 Pumping is necessary since that allows the breast to heal and maintain the supply to a constant level.
 If bleeding persists, let your doctor know.

-- The breast pump mask should fit your breast properly and suction should be at a normal level.
+- The breast pump mask should fit your breast properly, and suction should be at a normal level.
 Too much pressure could cause blood vessels to rupture.
-If using hands, be gentle with your breasts.
+If using your hands, be gentle with your breasts.
 In case the nipples are damaged, undertake measures to accelerate their healing and make sure your baby latches properly after that.

 - If your breasts are engorged and are bleeding as well, get your doctor’s opinion if it continues to be so for more than a week.

-Strong coloured food items such as beetroot, carrots, pumpkins, a lot of green vegetables, food dyes present in other items, medications and even the milk cream can change the colour of the milk across various shades.
+Strong coloured food items such as beetroot, carrots, pumpkins, a lot of green vegetables, food dyes present in other items, medications, and even the milk cream can change the colour of the milk across various shades.

-Try adjusting your diet to see if the milk returns back to its usual shade.
+Try adjusting your diet to see if the milk returns to its usual shade.
 If the colour is predominantly pink or red and continues to be so for more than a week, then do consult your doctor.